 If I have the patent, perhaps I won't sue you, but I do have the right to sue.
 There are all kinds of patents out there.
 You might have something he doesn't have, and vice versa.
 Usually, a settlement happens as long as the litigation begins.
 It's very hard to put a company out of business through patent litigation.
-In a lot of cases, politics issue is involved because settling out of court can produce some benefits.
+In a lot of cases, litigation is associated to political issue because settling out of court can produce some benefits.

 In reality, patent applications cost a lot of money.
-Phison spends over NT\$2 million a year on patent applications alone.
+Phison spends over NT\$2 million per year on applying for patents.
 I once complained to a colleague in Legal Affairs about how expensive it was but he doesn't think so.
 Each lawsuit will cost us \$200 million.
-How many patent applications is that?
+How many patent applications are they?
 This shows just how precious patents can be.
-This is why I am always reminding engineers that if you think of something new or have a new technique, be sure to apply for a patent because that's the practical way to go.
+This is why I am always reminding engineers that if you think of something new or have a new technical idea, be sure to apply for a patent because that's the practical way to go.